pssolanki111/polygon/docs/Getting-Started.rst

 * All the date parameters in any method/function in the library can be supplied as ``datetime.date`` or ``datetime.datetime`` You may also pass in a string in format: ``YYYY-MM-DD``.
+* Any method/endpoint having ``vX`` in its name is deemed experimental by polygon and its name and underlying URL path will be changed to a version number in the future.
+If you do use one of these, be aware of that name change which is reflected in the docs.
+If you find the lib doesn't have the changes reflected, let me know through any means mentioned in the help page.
 * You would notice some parameters having ``lt``, ``lte``, ``gt`` and ``gte`` in their names.
 Those parameters are supposed to be filters for
   ``less than``, ``less than or equal to``, ``greater than``, ``greater than or equal to`` respectively.
 To know more see heading **Query Filter Extensions** in `This blog post by polygon <https://polygon.io/blog/api-pagination-patterns/>`__